 The variegated yarn is leftover yarn from my Winged Series of shawls.
 I believe it was a Fleece Artist yarn.

 So my answer to this conundrum was a shaped Moebius that would mimic the silhouette of a cape without needing to be knotted in the front or pinned.
 I knitted up a the basic Moebius strip until it was several inches wide (or long, I guess, depending on how your measure a Moebius.
-Then I short-rowed half of length which would give me extra length in the back and sides.
-I decreased one pattern repeat on each side for every cycle of the short row.
+Then I short-rowed half of

 In the end the bottom half of the moebius actually is a flattened semi-circle.
 Is that as clear as mud?